 No two children are exactly the same, right?
 Since this is true, it makes sense that no two children will have exactly the same therapy needs.
 They will have different behavior problems and will be behind in different developmental milestones.
 Therefore, ABA centers should never be offering cookie-cutter therapy programs.

 In designing a therapy program, the ABA center should be performing a deep assessment of your child’s needs.
-Any worthy assessment should be based off formal, standardized assessment tools like the VB-MAPP and the AFLS.
 An analysis of your child’s current skills will be produced from this assessment.
 Then, a board certified professional will design a therapy program tailored to your child and their current skills.
 Additionally, the ABA center should be asking for the parent’s input in the initial and ongoing assessment.
 Parents add value to the assessment by providing information about behaviors the child is having and skills they are lacking.
 This is also a chance for parents to communicate the goals they have for their child.
 Goals can range from basic life skills like toilet-training to more sophisticated skills like vocal communication.

-In the previous section, we mentioned VB-MAPP and AFLS.
-These are formal assessment tools used to evaluate the skill sets of an individual diagnosed with autism.
+Formal assessment tools, such as the VB-MAPP and AFLS should be used to evaluate the skill sets of an individual diagnosed with autism.
 They should be part of the foundation and structure of any great ABA curriculum.

 The VB-MAPP is an assessment tool used to determine an individual’s social and early learner skills.
 VB-MAPP stands for Verbal Behavior Milestones Assessment and Placement Program.
 Quality ABA centers use the VB-MAPP, or something similar, to assess a child’s skills and then guide the design of that child’s goals.